How can we help?

 You can also insert non-subscriber-specific information, like unsubscribe links, the date, and much more.

 You can see a list of available merge tags whenever you are editing content.
-For example, when editing text in the drag and drop editor, there is an INSERT drop-down list that contains all of the available merge tags.
+For example, when editing text in the drag-and-drop editor, there is an INSERT drop-down list that contains all of the available merge tags.
 When editing a WYSIWYG template there is a big "Merge Tags" button towards the bottom of the page.

 System Merge Tags